corpus-io/tokenize.it-smart-contracts/docs/user_overview.md

 ## Platform deployment

-Tokenize.it deploys AllowList, FeeSettings and PrivateOfferFactory contracts once.
+Tokenize.it deploys AllowList, FeeSettings and PrivateOfferCloneFactory contracts once.
 See [deployment](deployment.md) for more information.
 Also, a web app will be provided.
 This app will not be described in depth here.

 ## Company deployment